 As extensive as these professional affiliations are, they are surpassed by his outstanding record of community involvement.

-One of Ver Beek's passions is the Grand Rapids Area Chamber of Commerce, which he has served and continues to serve in many capacities (including Chairman of the Board of Directors) for more than 25 years.
+One of Ver Beek's passions is the Grand Rapids Area Chamber of Commerce, which he has served and continues to serve in many capacities (including chairman of the Board of Directors) for more than 25 years.
 He has also served the Michigan Chamber of Commerce as a member of the Board of Directors for ten years and its Health and Human Resources Committee for 20 years.

-In July of 2012, Gov. Rick Snyder appointed Ver Beek to a four-year term on the Michigan Board of Nursing Home administrators, responsible for determining entry level requirements and discipline standards for nursing home administrators in Michigan.
+In July 2012, Gov. Rick Snyder appointed Ver Beek to a four-year term on the Michigan Board of Nursing Home administrators, responsible for determining entry level requirements and discipline standards for nursing home administrators in Michigan.
 Ver Beek was selected to represent the general public.

 A Passion for Health Care Issues